-There is not much known about the mating habits of the short-tailed shrews.
-The mating season occurs from March through September, and most of the female shrews give birth in the early or late part of that period.
+There is not much known about the mating habits of short-tailed shrews.
+The mating season occurs from March through September, and most female shrews give birth in the early or late part of that period.

 The young, when born, are hairless and blind and weigh less than a gram.
-At 2 -3 months, they become reproductively mature, and shrews born in the spring tend to mature quicker.
+They become reproductively mature at 2 -3 months, and shrews born in the spring tend to mature more quickly.
 They will reproduce in the same year they were born.

-What Are The Predators To The North American Short-tailed Shrew?
+What Are The Predators Too The North American Short-tailed Shrew?

-The main threat that the short-tailed shrew faces is the destruction and degradation of their habitats due to urbanization and agriculture.
-They can suffer due to the loss of woody debris and the dryness of soil or when marshy areas are drained.
-Another threat they are faced with is an increase in the feral cat population.
+The main threat that the short-tailed shrew faces are the destruction and degradation of their habitats due to urbanization and agriculture.
+They can suffer due to the loss of woody debris and soil dryness or when marshy areas are drained.
+Another threat they face is an increase in the feral cat population.

 What Is The North American Short-tailed Shrews Role in the Ecosystem?

 Short-tailed shrews are very abundant in the habitats where they make their homes.
 By eating vast quantities of invertebrates, they control the amount of the invertebrate population.
-However, they are also a prey species, with owls being one of their main enemies.
+However, they are also a prey species, with owls as their main enemies.

 Shrews help humans by ridding regions of insect crop pests like the larch sawfly.
 They’ll also destroy mice and snails, keeping them from damaging crops.